Kinoma/KPR-examples/README.md

 <x-app-info id="list.example.kinoma.marvell.com"><span class="uiSample mobileSample"></span></x-app-info>

-This mobile framework application demonstrates how to build a scrolling list view in KPR.
+This MobileFramework application demonstrates how to build a scrolling list view in KPR.
 An HTTP request is issued to a web service that returns a JSON array of items.
 The items are loaded and displayed in the list.
 Tapping a list item opens a detailed item view.
 The application also demonstrates how to use a KPR layout to adapt the screen layout on device orientation changes.

 <div style="clear:both; margin-bottom: 16px;"></div>
 ***